qujones1/portfolio/pages/posts/sadlilblackboy.md

 In a digital age, the growth of any company comes from the community you've built around it.
 The hardest part isn't creating a solid product, but creating a connection to your customers and audience.
 With the exponential monthly growth in this audience, I wanted to further the connection and community I created.
 To do this I planned to showcase other artists within this community in the form of playlists.
 Every week I would take submissions from community members that visited the site and share new additions to the playlist on social media platforms.

 #### Form Submissions
 As mentioned above, for hosting I utilized netlify which, has built-in form submission on their platform.
-It didn't much additional configuration from the standard HTML and CSS in creating a form, and it also included a spam-filter, which ended up being *VERY* necessary.
+It didn't require much additional configuration from the standard HTML and CSS in creating a form, and it also included a spam-filter, which ended up being *VERY* necessary.

 ```
 <form